thiagosantosleite/proxysql_test_tls_70224/README.md

 **8) Run tests**

-login-mysql - authenticate direct in mysql using test_mysql user, so not using spiffe only using the client certificates signed by same CA login-proxysql - authenticate in proxysql using the client certificates, but using a standard user with ssl enabled and password, using user test_proxysql login-proxysql-nossl - authenticate in proxysql not using any certificate, using user test_proxysql login-proxysql-spiffe - authenticate in proxysql using certificates and spiffe id with use test_mysql
+* login-mysql - authenticate direct in mysql using test_mysql user, so not using spiffe only using the client certificates signed by same CA
+* login-proxysql - authenticate in proxysql using the client certificates, but using a standard user with ssl enabled and password, using user test_proxysql
+* login-proxysql-nossl - authenticate in proxysql not using any certificate, using user test_proxysql (still use ssl ???? looks like it fetches the server certificate, encrypt the connection, but I'm not sure if I'm connecting the trusted server, because the certficate is no verified)
+* login-proxysql-spiffe - authenticate in proxysql using certificates and spiffe id with use test_mysql

 ```
 make login-mysql